 For buying foreign currency and money transfer abroad, the person should be present to do the forex transaction.
 In case of selling forex, this is not strictly necessary.

-A foreigner cannot buy currency.
 For selling currency, there is no limit.
-For selling above USD 500, the foreigner has to produce CDF (Currency Declaration Form)
+For selling above USD 5000, a foreigner/NRI has to produce CDF (Currency Declaration Form).

-As of now, we offer 14 foreign currencies to be loaded in a forex card.
+As of now, we offer up to 16 foreign currencies to be loaded in a forex card.
 They are;

 1. US Dollar